Overview of Program Requirements

 15 Courses required for an Accounting PhD

-You will develop a strong foundation in accounting and related disciplines through our Accounting curriculum, and complement that knowledge with elective courses designed to meet your individual needs and interests.
+You will develop a strong foundation in accounting and related disciplines through our Accounting curriculum, and complement that foundational knowledge with elective courses designed to meet your individual needs and interests.
 Our program includes opportunities to take some courses at the University of North Carolina at Chapel Hill to maximize your course options.

 Course Requirements